“Blood Clots and Black Holes”

 “Then, in your estimation, there is no such thing as dangerous knowledge.”

 Crow’s feet split the Grand Archivist’s cheeks.
-She rose to her full impressive height and moved to stand before the nondescript door.
+She rose to her full impressive height, moved to stand before the nondescript door.

 As Jules watched, she drew an athame from a scabbard on her hip and brandished it fiercely, barking words of command in Enochian.
 The air darkened, and a guttural shriek rent the air.
 A blast of light and a whoosh of wind exploded outward from the edges of the door, and a dimly glowing circle appeared on its surface.